-I really CAN’T believe I came back three months after since my last post on my journal page.
+I really can’t believe I came back three months after since my last post on my journal page.

-The biggest issue from my missing 105 days would be yesterday, when I had my job interview for KHNP (Korea Hydra Nuclear & Power Co.)
+The biggest issue from my missing 105 days would be yesterday, when I had my job interview for KHNP (Korea Hydra Nuclear & Power Co.).
 I was thrilled to get the day over with, to be honest really.
 I was overwhelmed by the whole week because my interview and mid term exams were scheduled on the same day.
 I had English and Physics II tests on Tuesday, Chinese and Calculus on Wednesday, and Literature on Thursday as well as my interview in the afternoon.
-I screwed up Calculus and Literature because I couldn’t find the time to study them both, and I think giving up on the two to get myself focused more on the other subjects and the interview wasn’t such a bad idea considering they were the top two subjects that requires the most time and effort.
+I screwed up Calculus and Literature because I couldn’t find the time to study them both, and I think giving up on the two to get myself focused more on the other subjects and the interview wasn’t such a bad idea considering they were the top two subjects that required the most time and effort.

 The interview was on 3:35 p.m., but I went out early to get a feel of the atmosphere.
 Too early, I guess, because by the time I arrived the clock was pointing 2:00 sharp.
 I grabbed my papers to prepare for the debate session, and time went pretty fast.

 By about 3:00, all other interviewees arrived and gathered in the hall.
 There were about 15 students including myself, and I was the only girl.

 When the minute hand stroke 8 a person called for us to line up with our application forms and identification documents.
 We were then divided into two, to decide which group would have their individual or debate session first.
 I was sorted to group B, and I was told to line up with 6 other students and get ready for the debate.